 Petron Corporation vs. Commissioner of Internal Revenue SC-G.R.
-SP No. 204119-20

-Supreme Court

-Date Filed: December 2012
+SP No. 204119-20 Supreme Court Date Filed: December 2012

-Background: In 1998, the Company contested before the Court of Tax Appeals ("CTA") the collection by the Bureau of Internal Revenue ("BIR") of deficiency excise taxes arising from the Company's acceptance and use of tax credit certificates ("TCCs") worth P659 million from 1993 to 1997.
+Background: In 1998, the Company contested before the CTA the collection by the BIR of deficiency excise taxes arising from the Company's acceptance and use of TCCs worth P659 million from 1993 to 1997.
 In July 1999, the CTA ruled that, as a fuel supplier of companies registered with the BOI, the Company was a qualified transferee for the TCCs.
 The CTA ruled that the collection by the BIR of the alleged deficiency excise taxes was contrary to law.
-The BIR appealed the ruling to the Court of Appeals ("CA").
+The BIR appealed the ruling to the CA.

 On March 21, 2012, the CA promulgated a decision in favor of Petron and against the BIR affirming the ruling of the CTA striking down the assessment issued by the BIR for deficiency excise taxes in 1998 based on a finding by the BIR that the TCCs used by Petron as payment were fraudulent.
-On April 19, 2012, a motion for reconsideration was filed by the BIR, which was denied by the CA in its resolution dated October 10, 2012.
+On April 19, 2012, a motion for reconsideration was filed by the BIR, which was denied by the CA in its Resolution dated October 10, 2012.
 The BIR elevated the case to the Supreme Court through a petition for review on certiorari dated December 5, 2012.
 On June 17, 2013, the Company filed its comment on BIR's petition for review on certiorari.